fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 Sometimes they can but the time it takes to write them is usually lower, with one exception few seem to consider.
 Lack of practice.
 There is a saying in programming, if your code is hard to test it is not good code.
-To a point, I can agree with this.
+To a point I can agree with this.
 I find that developers who struggle to write test mostly do so due to a lack of experience with workflows that include them.
 This is extra true in frontend development.
 Very few frontend